Start TV: History

 On July 18, 2018, CBS Television Stations and Weigel Broadcasting announced the formation of Start TV, with plans to launch the network on Labor Day of that year (September 3).
 The network initially debuted on the subchannels of five of Weigel's TV stations, three stations owned by Bahakel Communications, 17 CBS TV stations, and three CW owned-and-operated stations.

 Weigel indicated that CBS suggested the idea for the network to allow more modern programming not being carried by cable networks or streaming services to find a place to air.
 Start TV officially launched on September 3, 2018, at 6:00 a.m.
 Eastern Time, with the pilot episode of Touched by an Angel ("The Southbound Bus") as its inaugural broadcast.
 Varietys 2019 Nielsen ratings list showed that Start TV averaged 114,000 viewers in prime time, up 65% from the 2018 average.

 Programming

 Similar to its male-targeted sister network Heroes & Icons (H&I), Start TV airs legal/police procedurals and various other dramas (with Gilmore Girls added in May 2025) - but instead targeting a female audience, featuring shows led by/centered around women.
 The network features series from the 1980s to the 2010s, and runs a uniform programming schedule with shows airing mainly at the same time seven days a week.
 Start TV also has a one-hour block of E/I children's programming on Sunday mornings between 8 a.m. and 9 a.m.
 Eastern Time in order to fulfill FCC obligations.

+Due to its partial ownership by CBS (Paramount), Start TV also airs late night replays of CBS produced syndicated shows The Drew Barrymore Show, Entertainment Tonight and Inside Edition.